 Once a cemetery, the area later to become Washington Square Park was bought as a military parade ground in 1827, and the celebrated homes of the elite soon crowded along its north end.

-Originally called the Knoll, the lavish home was roundly criticized for its outdated Gothic design, including by Philip Hone himself, who refers to it as ‘Paulding’s folly.’
+Originally called the Knoll, the lavish home was roundly criticized for its outdated Gothic design, including by Philip Hone (who would become mayor), who referred to it as ‘Paulding’s folly.’

 No folly, it turns out.
-The home would take on a life of its own in future generations, grandly expanded for later owners, including the railroad ‘robber baron’ Jay Gould.
+The home would take on a life of its own in future generations, grandly expanded by later owner George Merritt.
+The railroad ‘robber baron’ Jay Gould also lived here.
 Today, Paulding’s old home is one of the most celebrated structures along the Hudson River and can be visited today.

-William would die here in 1854 and is currently buried in one of the most famous graveyard in all the Hudson River Valley — the Old Dutch Burying Ground in Sleepy Hollow.
+William is currently buried in one of the most famous graveyard in all the Hudson River Valley — the Old Dutch Burying Ground in Sleepy Hollow.
 Washington Irving, incidentally, is buried nearby, in the Sleepy Hollow Cemetery.